jplane/atlantis-on-aci/README.md

 Notes:

-1. Execution of the script requires installation of the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)

-1. You'll also need to [authenticate](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest) from the CLI to a valid Azure subscription
+1. You'll need to [authenticate](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest) from the Azure CLI to a valid Azure subscription

 1. The script creates the following resources on your behalf: